DuendeonFuego/rendall.dev/_src/blog/posts/quest-driven-development.md

 - enable porting of game narratives into different platforms;
 - data-gathering about the popularity and difficulty of various narrative structures.

-As time goes on and the approach matures even further, it should be possible to procedurally generate coherent, unique branching narrative structures, for nearly infinite narratives.
+As time goes on and the approach continues to develop (I probably wouldn't use mature twice here, as "mature" typically implies something like an end state), it should be possible to procedurally generate coherent, branching narrative structures for nearly infinite narratives.

 Given the similar structures that quests share with well-understood problems in software development, current best practices and solutions to these problems can be leveraged to handle or even solve them.
+This sentence is probably important, but I'm not sure I understand it given that I don't know what problems in software development you might be referencing.
+Is the sentence necessary at this point in the essay?
+The concept is already discussed in the intro to this segment.

 ### Brief Taxonomy of Interactive Narrative Structures

 If you're familiar with interactive and branching narratives, feel free to skip ahead!

 _Branching Narrative_ is a general term for the class of stories in which player actions can decide how a story proceeds.
 [Black Mirror: Bandersnatch](https://en.wikipedia.org/wiki/Black_Mirror%3A_Bandersnatch) is one example of this story as applied to film.
 [Life Is Strange](https://en.wikipedia.org/wiki/Life_Is_Strange) is an example applied to the medium of video games.
 [Dictionary of the Khazars](https://en.wikipedia.org/wiki/Dictionary_of_the_Khazars) is (arguably) an example of branching narrative applied to the traditional book medium.
+Love this.
+Had to look up the Dictionary of the Khazars.

-_Interactive_ here means that the story somehow reacts to the player.
-(And _player_ here means the viewer or reader or player, irrespective of the medium.)
+_Interactive_ here means that the story somehow reacts to the player, whereas _player_ means the viewer or reader or player, irrespective of the medium.
+I don't think you need the parentheses here.
+It's stronger without them.

 #### Linear Narrative

-Stories throughout history have overwhelmingly been _linear_, in which the story begins and proceeds inevitably to its conclusion, _Once upon a time..._ to _...happily ever after_.
+Stories throughout history have overwhelmingly been _linear_, in which the story begins and proceeds inevitably to its conclusion -- _Once upon a time..._ to _...happily ever after_.

-Often _linear narrative_ is contrasted with _interactive narrative_, but sometimes a narrative can be _interactive_ but nevertheless _linear_: there are no branching states irrespective of the player's actions.
+Often _linear narrative_ is contrasted with _interactive narrative_, but sometimes a narrative can be _interactive_ but nevertheless _linear_; i.e., there are no branching states irrespective of the player's actions.
 While usually considered to be a flaw, it sometimes can be an effective story-telling device.
 One example is the interactive fiction [Photopia](https://en.wikipedia.org/wiki/Photopia).

 #### Quests

 A _quest_ is a goal-oriented subset of the general _branching narrative_, in which generally a character succeeds at a task and is rewarded or fails and is not.
-As a minor point, _Quest Driven Development_ itself can apply to any style of branching narrative, not only quests. _Quest Driven Development_ is however a snappier name than _Branching Narrative Driven Development_
+As a minor point, _Quest Driven Development_ itself can apply to any style of branching narrative, not only quests. _Quest Driven Development_ is however a snappier name than _Branching Narrative Driven Development_ Ah yep, I was waiting for this clarification.
+Would just Narrative Driven Development be a better name for this concept?

 #### Choose Your Own Adventure